nickeldan/reap/README.rst

 Process iteration
 -----------------

-A **reapProcIterator** can be used to iterate over all of running processes (at least, those for which the user has permission to access).
+A **reapProcIterator** can be used to iterate over all of the running processes (at least, those for which the user has permission to access).

 First, the iterator has to be initialized.